rainbowdashlabs/sql-java/docs/en/02/select.md

   AND player_name LIKE 'm%';
 ```

-The `LIKE` keyword compares case-insensitive. the `%` is a wildcard for an infinite amount of other characters.
+The `LIKE` keyword compares case-insensitive.
+The `%` is a wildcard for an infinite amount of other characters.

 **PostgreSQL**